Frequently Asked Questions

 When Should I Arrive?

-In order to attend the mandatory Ram Orientation for International Students for each semester, please arrive on the weekend before Orientation–so Saturday or Sunday, before Orientation Week which is the week before classes start.
+In order to attend the mandatory Ram Orientation for International Students for each semester, please arrive on the weekend before Orientation begins.
 Make your travel and housing arrangements early, including plane tickets, shuttle reservation, and arrangements for temporary and permanent housing.
 You may consider buying travel insurance.

 F-1 students and J-1 exchange visitors are allowed to enter the US no earlier than 30 days before the program start date listed on your I-20.

-Can I Move in Early to My CSU Apartment or Dorm?
+When Can I Move Into My CSU Apartment or Residence Hall?

 Students living on campus can request to be put on the “early move-in list” for their residence hall.
 You will be charged a daily fee for moving in early; this charge includes your room and 3 meals each day in one of the CSU dining centers.
 As soon as you know your arrival date, notify your residence hall to make sure you will be allowed to move in early!